EzekialPage/RockPaperScissors/README.md

 # RockPaperScissors
 A simple game of rock, paper, scissors.
-First to 3 wins is the winner.
+First to 5 wins is the victor.